mattragoza/BIOST2041/data-analysis-6/two_sample_means.md

 **Figure 2.** Side-by-side box plots of change in headache severity score for the treatment and control group.

-Given the differences in shape of the box plots in Figure 2, it is possible that there was a greater decrease in headache severity score for the treatment group that received acupuncture therapy.
+Given the locations of the box plots in Figure 2, it is possible that there was a difference between the change in headache severity score for the treatment group that received acupuncture therapy and the control group that did not.
 Since the measurements are from two independent samples, we could compare them using a two-sample t test.
 However, this test is performed differently depending on if the population variances are equal, so first we need to determine whether the samples are from populations with unequal variance before proceeding with the t test.

 We can compare the variances of the two samples using an F test for homogeneity.
 The population parameter we will test is the ratio between